 Rusnell Pascual-Kestner received his master’s degree in Rehabilitation Counseling from San Diego State University and a Certified Rehabilitation Counselor.
 He has worked with the Hawaii State Department of Human Services, Division of Vocational Rehabilitation since 2005.
 He was a Vocational Rehabilitation Counselor for the visually impaired and transition aged youth for eight years prior to becoming a Staff Specialist.
 His interest in serving on the State Council on Mental Health comes from his passion and belief that individuals with disabilities, given the opportunity, can be productive citizens in our community.
 He recognizes in order to build workforce parity for persons with disabilities we need public, private, and community collaboration.

 Representing consumers as an advocate and individually as a mental health service recipient and the Maui Service Area Board

 Tara Reed earned her bachelor’s degree in Social Work from the University of Hawaii at Manoa and is working on earning her Master’s degree.
 She has been involved in providing substance use services for 10 years and has been a consumer of those services as well.
 Having worked in the field of substance use challenges, she is acutely aware of the critical nature of the issues facing her community.
 She is committed to contributing innovative solutions to address substance abuse, and hopes to be a voice and liaison for the Maui community.

 Scott K. Shimabukuro

 Term: 2/10/16 – 6/30/20

-Scott K. Shimabukuro, Ph.D.
-ABPP represents the State of Hawaiʻi Department of Health, mental health sector.
-He was born and raised in Hawaiʻi, is a clinical psychologist and a diplomate of the American Board of Professional Psychology specializing in Family Psychology.
-He works to improve mental health resources in our island state.
+Scott K. Shimabukuro, Ph.D., ABPP was born and raised in Hawaii, is a clinical psychologist, and a diplomat of the American Board of Professional Psychology specializing in Family Psychology.
+In his role as the Acting Administrator for the Hawaii State Department of Health, Child and Adolescent Mental Health Division, he helps to improve access to mental health resources statewide.